Remodeijns/FaultySpelling/README.md

 Demo repository to clone and suggest edits.

-The perpose of thsi repository os to learn fomr how to make a fork, and how to suggest edits to a reposituy that you don't own yoruself.
+The perpose of this repository os to learn from how to make a fork, and how to suggest edits to a repository that you don't own yourself.

 Please edit the above and suggest improvements through a _pull request_